-The Cleveland County Health Department is responsible for providing a liaison to the Emergency Operations Center for coordination of health and medical service and issues.
+The OSDH District 10/Cleveland County Health Department is responsible for providing a liaison to the Emergency Operations Center for coordination of public health and medical service issues.

-The Oklahoma State Department of Health is responsible for public health and environmental health operations and programs.
-They will also be responsible for liaising with the Strategic National Stockpile.
+The Oklahoma State Department of Health is responsible for public health operations and programs.